eleasvrahnos/satellite-telemetry-system/README.md

 - Using GORM to make only one query for each user request, regardless of what kind of parameters were put in.
   - To do this, I built my query and parameters gradually based on what the user entered, and make one query at the end.
 - From step 3, I have implemented indexing on my PostgreSQL table for the two relevant columns.
 - Similar to step 3, I have implemented batch retrieval.
 From a specified batch size, the data will be collected in batches and then return to the user.
-This will reduce memory usage for the overall application.

 If I had more time for this project, I would find another optimization with data retrieval through sending the batches separately, so that the user receives previous batches faster before others have time to load.
 This would get at least some data back to the user faster, so the user can view that data while other batches are loading in the background.
 I would also add pagination to both go with the data retrieval optimization and for UX purposes.